kosday/Linkar-v2-with-PHP/README.md

-# Linkar with PHP using libLinkarClientC.so Library
+# Linkar with PHP in Linux using libLinkarClientC.so Library

 This demo shows how a persistent client works with a PHP document and send the resultant information in HTML.